 - 1. It adds energy capacity to the system to increase the safety of short horizontal lifelines. - 2.
-It adds hysterisis (friction) to the system to absorb rebound energy.
+It creates mechanical hysterisis (friction) in the system to absorb rebound energy.

-- 3. It decreases low sag angle amplification by controllably elongating the horizontal lifeline. - 4.
+- 3. It decreases low sag angle amplification by controllably elongating the horizontal lifeline during a fall. - 4.
 It allows the cable to be tuned (or pre-loaded to a higher initial line tension) to force the cable to absorb energy at a higher rate.